martel-innovate/deep-log-inspection/doc/quickstart.md

     docker stack deploy -c docker-compose-keystone.yml deeplog

 If needed, `docker stack rm deeplog` can be used to completely clean the environment between runs.

+The compose file for keystone can be found [here](https://github.com/martel-innovate/deep-log-inspection/blob/master/log-server/docker-compose-keystone.yml).

 For the full CLI reference, please refer to the [Docker CLI reference guide][4].